TEL. 03-3353-8111

 (1)Regenerative therapy in the oral and maxillofacial region using “cell sheet engineering”

 We are researching about “cell sheet engineering” in collaboration with Institute of Advanced Biomedical Engineering and Science, Tokyo Women’s Medical University (TWIns).
-We have completed a clinical study of Autologous periodontal ligament cell sheet transplantation for periodontitis, and confirmed the long-term stability and their safety of this cytotherapy.
-Moreover, we demonstrated that bone marrow derived mesenchymal stromal cell sheet transplantation is effective for bisphosphonate-related osteonecrosis of the jaw in a rat model.
+We have completed a clinical study of Autologous periodontal ligament cell sheet transplantation for periodontitis, and confirmed the long-term stability and safety of this cytotherapy.
+Moreover, we demonstrated that mesenchymal stromal cell sheet transplantation is effective for medication-related osteonecrosis of the jaw in animal models.
 Besides, we are researching about oral mucosal regeneration or dental implants using tissue engineering.
 Our goal is actually to deliver a new treatment to patients.

 Dermoscopes are loupes for examining pigmented skin lesions noninvasively, and they are useful in dermatology for making an early differential diagnosis between melanoma and melanocytic nevi.
 We are researching about the diagnosis using dermascopy for oral mucosal diseases, including oral lichen planus, pemphigus, leukoplakia, or initial cancer.